News Reporter Diagnosed With Cancer After A Viewer Noticed A Lump On Her Neck, ‘I Will Forever Be Thankful’

-Victoria Price is a news reporter from Tampa, Florida for the NBC affiliate WFLA.
+Victoria Price is a news reporter from Tampa, Florida, for NBC affiliate WFLA.
 Price is incredibly grateful for a thoughtful viewer who reached out to her regarding a lump she noticed on her neck.
 Because of the viewer’s comment, Price went to get it checked out and was diagnosed with thyroid cancer, according to Today.

 Price recently took to Instagram to share her deep appreciation for the unnamed viewer who went out of her way to share her concern for Price’s health.
-The reporter shared a photo of herself as well as a screenshot of the brief but life changing e-mail she received from someone who just so happened to see her news report and notice something unusual.
+The reporter shared a photo of herself as well as a screenshot of the brief but life changing email she received from someone who just so happened to see her news report and notice something unusual.

 While it wasn’t easy to see and likely not noticeable by the average person, there was a slight bulge visible on Price’s neck that reminded the viewer of a lump she once had personally.
 The viewer’s lump had turned out to be cancer and she was worried the reporter could have the same condition.